max-mapper/javascript-for-cats/README.md

 ### <a id="standard-library" href="#standard-library">#</a> The "standard library"

 You might be wondering what other functions are available in JavaScript.
 The answer: A TON.
-There are lots of **built in, standard libraries** that you can learn about at MDN (A site run by Mozilla that has lotsa nifty information about web technologies).
+There are lots of **built in, standard libraries** that you can learn about at MDN (a site run by Mozilla that has lotsa nifty information about web technologies).
 For example [here is the MDN page on JavaScript's Math object](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Math).

 ### <a id="third-party-javascript" href="#third-party-javascript">#</a> Third-party JavaScript